ukb-dt/kla-00/index.md

 ### 1. The Core Metaphor: Topography as a Dynamical System
 The framework you establish in the **Preface** and resolve in **Section C** is incredibly strong.
 By stripping biography down to parameters ($E, x, t$), you avoid the trap of being overly sentimental.

-* **The Drift ($\epsilon_x /t$):** This is your most poignant variable.
+* **The Drift ($\epsilon_x \ t$):** This is your most poignant variable.
 Describing the "feeling of home" not as a sudden realization but as a "tiny accumulative bias" is a precise way to describe how memory works.
 It explains why we don't notice we are changing until we return to a fixed point (Kampala) and realize our internal frame has rotated.
 * **The Frequency Shift:** The conclusion that **Kisoro = High Frequency** (steep, sharp, fast) and **Kampala = Low Frequency** (damped, broad, integrating) is the perfect way to unify the two experiences.
 It suggests that the *rules* of the world haven't changed, only the *coefficients*.

 ### 2. Section B: The "Ghost Architecture"